PrefectHQ/prefect/docs/getting-started/prefect-explained.md

 Prefect is a Pythonic framework for orchestrating and observing workflows.

-You install the [`prefect` package](/getting-started/installation/) to gain access to the Prefect Python SDK and CLI commands.
+You install the [`prefect` package](/getting-started/installation/) to gain access to the Prefect client that contains the Python SDK and CLI commands.

-When you install Prefect you gain the ability to run a [self-hosted server instance](/guides/host/) backed by SQLite or PostgreSQL.
+The Prefect client talks to a Prefect server - either the managed [Prefect Cloud platform](/cloud/) or a [self-hosted server instance](/guides/host/) backed by SQLite or PostgreSQL.

-Alternatively, you can use the [Prefect Cloud platform](/cloud/) that provides additional features and benefits useful for teams and production workloads.
+Prefect Cloud provides [free and paid plans](https://www.prefect.io/pricing) with additional features useful for teams and production workloads.

 Both a self-hosted server and Prefect Cloud provide a UI for visualizing and managing your workflows.

 ![Cloud Dashboard](/img/ui/cloud-dashboard.png)

-Here are the three major concepts you need to know to get started building production workflows with Prefect:
+Here are the three major concepts you need to know to build a production workflow with Prefect:

 - Flows
 - Deployments